-Gum can be helpful because it provides short bursts of nicotine and prevent cravings and withdrawals.
+Gum can be helpful because it provides short bursts of nicotine to prevent cravings and withdrawals.

 Advantages of using Inhalator

 Using an inhalator replicates the hand to mouth motion of smoking which some people miss when quitting.
-It also offers absorption into your bloodstream meaning it should relieve withdrawal symptoms.
+It also provides absorption into your bloodstream meaning it should relieve withdrawal symptoms.

 You can answer some questions about your breathing by following this link: https://breathtest.blf.org.uk/

-With a similar application of using a nasal decongestant spray, it releases a nicotine spray which is quickly absorbed into your bloodstream where it can start curbing cravings.
+With a similar application of using a nasal decongestant spray, it releases a nicotine spray which is quickly absorbed into your bloodstream where it can start to curb cravings.